SuperOfficeDocs/superoffice-docs/user-guide/en/diary/follow-up-assign.md

 ---
 uid: help-en-follow-up-assign
-title: follow-up assign
+title: Assign a follow-up to someone else
-description: follow-up assign
+description: Assign a follow-up to someone else
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: CRM